sara-hrad/Anesthesia/README.md

 # Anesthesia
 This repository is dedicated to my research projects on anesthesia.

-The anesthesia_modeling folder includes time-series simulation and an LSTM modeling of time series simulation.
+The modeling folder includes time-series simulation and an LSTM modeling of time series simulation.

 The RL folder is dedicated to implementation of RL algorithm on anesthesia (SISO and MIMO).